gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-07/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/package-lambda/pull/6: BACKWARDS INCOMPATIBLE CHANGE.
-We've renamed the `source_dir` parameter to `source_path` to better reflect that the variable may point to a directory *or* a single zip file.
+We&apos;ve renamed the `source_dir` parameter to `source_path` to better reflect that the variable may point to a directory *or* a single zip file.

 </div>